 Name of Student Address

 Schoo Grade

-A. I am requesting permission for my child name d above to: (Check one or both)
+A. I am requesting permission for my child name ed above to: (Check one or both)

-use or receive the following over-the-c ounter medication(s)
+use or receive the following over-the-c counter medication(s)

 Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication(s) in the ne presence of an authorized staff member.
+self-administer such medication(s) in the he presence of an authorized staff member.

-B. I will assume responsibility for safe delivery of the medication to school.
-C. I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment.
-D. Our physician has instructed that this medication should be administered in the above design dosage.
-E. I release and agree to hold the Board of Education, its officials, and its employees harmless any change in the use of the medication or the tion should be administered in the above designated

-indirectly from this authorization. ble for damages of injury resulting directly of
+B. C. D. prescribed treatment.
+Our physician has instructed that this medica dosage.
+I release and agree to hold the Board of Educ f the medication to school. any change in the use of the medication or the tion should be administered in the above designated ation, its officials, and its employees harmless from able for damages or injury resulting directly or

-Signat re of Parent Date
+Signat ure of Parent

 Home Telephone Work Telephone

-The fo AUTHORIZATI lowing staff members are authorized to admini ON FOR STAFF
+The fo ION FOR STAFF ister the above-non-prescribed medication(s)/

 treatm ister the above-non-prescribed medication(s)/

+▼

 Principal